carlosschults/my-blog-source/_posts/2017-08-08-unit-testing-for-beginners-part2.md

 <script src="https://gist.github.com/carlosschults/406525bd23d3ee2ecba4f7592c0f8af3.js"></script>

 The skeleton for the test is ready.
 It's time for you to write your first **assertion**.
 In the context of unit testing, an assertion is an affirmation about how a unit of your system should behave.
-If the afirmation turns out to be true, we say the test has *passed*.
+If the affirmation turns out to be true, we say the test has *passed*.
 In case it proves to be false, we say the test has *failed*.

 In NUnit we use the `Assert` class to write our assertions.
-This class has a large number of methods that allow us to express our expectations about the behaviour of our units.
+This class has a large number of methods that allow us to express our expectations about the behavior of our units.

 Add the following line of code to the test method: